gatsbyjs/gatsby/docs/blog/gatsby-v1.md

 This pattern of *colocating* your queries next to your views is copied from the [Relay data framework from Facebook](https://facebook.github.io/relay/).
-Colocaton makes it easy to fully understand your views as everything necessary for that view is fully described there.
+Colocation makes it easy to fully understand your views as everything necessary for that view is fully defined there.

 A simple example of how this works in practice.